nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Untag a food item: `untag`

-Remove a tag from a specified food item in your fridge.
+Removes a tag from a specified food item in WIFE.

 Format: `untag INDEX n/TAG NAME`
 * Remove `TAG NAME` from the food item with index `INDEX`.
 * `TAG NAME` must be an existing tag of the selected food item.
 * Only one tag can be removed from a food item per command.
-* `INDEX` refers to any number on the Food List and must be a positive number, i.e., 1, 2, 3, 4, …
+* The `INDEX` refers to the index number shown in the displayed Food List.
+* The `INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
 `untag 1 n/new` returns